jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 The Brannenlad Conspiracies are a decentralized underground association of nobles who aspire to overthrow the Yargyez Emperor.
 They worship Lundazing, the Queen of Destruction.
 They were responsible for a failed attempt on the Yargyez Emperor, but they are regrouping their forces.

+#### The Tofflad Clubs

+The Tofflad Clubs are a decentralized underground association of pugilists.
+They engage in bloodsport as an act of devotion to Dreze.
+Their cultists gather on a regular schedule to engage in bare-knuckle boxing with strict rules of competition.

 Monsters
 --------